davidrbradshaw/HPCC/CS74/automated-cluster-install-draft.md

 chmod u+r+x recipe.sh
 ```

-9. Run the local installation
+9. Run the local installation:
 ```
 nohup ./recipe.sh
 ```

-10. Run this command for each compute node
+10. Run this command for the compute node:
 ```
 ipmitool -H 10.2.2.2 -U USERID -P PASSW0RD chassis power cycle
 ```

 11. To verify that the compute nodes have booted, you can ping their hostname, i.e:
 ```ping compute-1-1```

 The output should resemble this: